Buttery grapefruit cake drizzled with a wonderful grapefruit glaze. Easy to prepare and the perfect amount for one or two people to enjoy.

 Expert Tips

-- Cream the butter and sugar together until light and fluffy for a smooth, velvety texture.
+- Cream Thoroughly: Beat butter and sugar until light and fluffy to create a smooth, airy batter.

 Frequently Asked Questions